 Studio photographers will appreciate that the Nikon D300 (unlike the CL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the D300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D300 was succeeded by the Nikon D300S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica CL Manual (free pdf) or the online Nikon D300 Manual.
+Further information on the features and operation of the CL and D300 can be found, respectively, in the Leica CL Manual (free pdf) or the online Nikon D300 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica CL or the Nikon D300 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.